thomsonreuters/TRCharts/README.md

 For the Java/JNI environment, there is no support library; this is an omission (more focus was put on the ObjC environment).
 In this case, the ‘common’ definitions are generated for every codegen project in a unique package.

 ##Contact
+Matt Evans - General, OpenGL, Codegen - matt@arcneon.com

-Francisco Estevez - General, Android - francisco.estevezgarcia@thomsonreuters.com
+Francisco Estevez - Gobernance, Android - francisco.estevezgarcia@thomsonreuters.com

 Martin Lloyd - iOS - martin.lloyd@thomsonreuters.com

 Francisco M. Pereira - iOS - francisco.pereira@thomsonreuters.com

 ##License
+Copyright 2015 Thomson Reuters

 The Apache Software License, Version 2.0

 See LICENSE.md